 Mark Sheppard (1992) received his master’s of public administration from California State University, San Bernardino.
 Mark resides with his wife Penny in Redlands, CA.

 Amy Skonieczny (1994) is an Assistant Professor of International Relations at San Francisco State University.
 Her interests include social construction of US trade politics, societal influence on US foreign policy, and social theory and narratives in global political economy.
 She received her Ph.D in Political Science from University of Minnesota in 2008.

-Nicholas Tomb (1999) is a founding member of Global Majority.
-His primary employment is with the Center for Stabilization and Reconstruction Studies at the Naval Postgraduate School where he works as a Program Coordinator.
-Nick also teaches American Government at the Monterey Peninsula College in Monterey, CA since January 2005.
+Nicholas Tomb (1999) is a founding member of Global Majority, a non-profit organization that promotes non-violent conflict resolution education, negotiation, mediation and advocacy.
+His primary employment is with the Africa Program at the Center for Civil-Military Relations in Monterey, CA, where he works as a Program Manager.
 He formerly served as President of the Arcata/Camoapa Sister City Project.
 He received an MA in International Policy Studies from the Monterey Institute of International Studies.

 Kanji Watanabe (1993) is an assistant professor and coordinator of the international affairs program at Cottey College in Missouri.